intermediate English phrases

 Are you looking to level up your English conversation skills?
 Look no further!
 In this lesson, we’ll explore over 100 intermediate English phrases that you can start using right away in your everyday life.
-From asking for clarification to talking about the weather and discussing your favorite TV shows, these phrases will help you navigate various situations with ease and confidence.
+From asking for clarification to talking about the weather and discussing your favorite TV shows, these intermediate English phrases will help you navigate various situations with ease and confidence.

 Previous Conversation Tip Lesson